 About the Comprehensive Plan

 Preserving open spaces.
 Enhancing transportation.
 These concepts and others drive the vision for the Comprehensive Plan, a long range plan that guides policy, investment, program, and land use decisions within the County.
-The Comprehensive Plan update process is now underway, and public input is essential to producing an enhanced Plan that reflects community consensus and identifies ways to maintain Charles County as an ideal place to live, work, shop, and recreate.
+The Comprehensive Plan update process is complete, and the adopted 2016 Comprehensive Plan is now the official land use policy document to ensure that Charles County is an ideal place to live, work, shop, and recreate.

 The Towns of Indian Head and La Plata are incorporated, and have their own Comprehensive Plans.
 While the Charles County Comprehensive Plan does not set policy inside the towns, the County coordinated the development of the Plan with the towns, and the Plan encourages cooperation between the Towns and the County.